paralleldrive/cuid2/README.md

 Cuid2 is:

-* Secure: It's not possible to guess the next id
+* **Secure:** It's not feasible to guess the next id, existing valid ids, or learn anything about the referenced data from the id.
+Cuid2 uses multiple, independent entropy sources and hashes them with a security-audited, NIST-standard cryptographically secure hashing algorithm (Sha3).
-* Collision resistant: It's extremely unlikely to generate the same id twice
+* **Collision resistant:** It's extremely unlikely to generate the same id twice (by default, you'd need to generate roughly 4,000,000,000,000,000,000 ids ([`sqrt(36^(24-1) * 26) = 4.0268498e+18`](https://en.wikipedia.org/wiki/Birthday_problem#Square_approximation)) to reach 50% chance of collision.
-* Horizontally scalable: Generate ids on multiple machines without coordination
+* **Horizontally scalable:** Generate ids on multiple machines without coordination.
-* Offline-compatible: Generate ids without a network connection
+* **Offline-compatible:** Generate ids without a network connection.
-* URL and name-friendly: No special characters
+* **URL and name-friendly:** No special characters.
-* Fast and convenient: No async operations.
+* **Fast and convenient:** No async operations.
+Won't introduce user-noticeable delays.
 Less than 5k, gzipped.
+* **But not *too fast*:** If you can hash too quickly you can launch parallel attacks to find duplicates or break entropy-hiding.
+For unique ids, the fastest runner loses the security race.

 ## Getting Started